King's Troop, Royal Horse Artillery: King's/Queen's Life Guard

 One of the regular duties undertaken by the King's Troop is to mount the King's Life Guard on Horse Guards Parade.
 Although this is primarily the role of the Household Cavalry Mounted Regiment, every summer this unit goes away for 2–3 weeks for summer training (and to provide a break for their horses) to Norfolk.
 During this period, the King's Troop takes over responsibility for providing the mounted sentries.

 Order of precedence

 In the British Army Order of Precedence, the Household Cavalry is listed first and normally parades at the extreme right of the line.
-However when the Royal Artillery is on parade with its guns, they take on the honour of taking right of the line.
+However, when the Royal Horse Artillery is on parade with its guns, they take on the honour of taking right of the line.

 Film The Troop

 A 35mm CinemaScope film, The Troop, was filmed in Windsor Great Park and at 'The Wood' barracks.
 The film had a royal premiere before the Princess Royal at BAFTA in September 1999.
 The Glory Film Co. production was produced and directed by Marcus Dillistone, the associate producer was Paul-Anthony Viollet (a former Troop Officer) and the introduction was spoken by Sir John Mills.
-Music was composed by Julian Scott and performed by The Royal Philharmonic Orchestra.
+Music was composed by Julian Scott and performed by the Royal Philharmonic Orchestra.